A little about your Home Inspector

 An observation holds true for literally every home I've ever inspected (whether it be a well-maintained retail sale or a severely neglected full-gut rehab like the one pictured above with me in the window)...no house will ever be in perfect condition.
 They're all subject to a countless number of factors, but one concern I run across frequently is uncovering work that was performed improperly - likely without a permit or the subsequent inspections for code compliance.
 Oftentimes, homeowners will either 1) attempt repairs themselves that they're simply not qualified to do even though they saw it once on YouTube or 2) hire the least expensive labor they can find to get the job done.
 Don't get me wrong, many homeowners are professional contractors themselves or have skilled friends and family members to rely on.
 If not, they often understand the value in "you get what you pay for," and ensure the work is done right the first time by a qualified contractor...but you'd be amazed at some of the not-so-handy "improvements" I've run across that obviously were not permitted or inspected by any local authority.

-Having been a first time homebuyer and subsequently been involved with improving and selling dozens of single family homes over the years (as well as my own contracting/remodeling work I still perform), I understand the importance of an outstanding home inspection.
-The details found in your report should give the best snapshot possible of your home's condition whether you're actively looking to purchase, considering selling, or are analyzing repairs as a savvy investor.
+Having been a first time homebuyer and subsequently been involved with improving and selling dozens of single family homes over the years, I understand the importance of an outstanding home inspection.
+The details found in your report should give the best snapshot possible of your home's condition whether you're actively looking to purchase, considering selling, or are crunching numbers for repairs as a savvy investor.
 Have a look at some of my sample reports here to see the level of detail I strive to provide for every client, every time!

 Thanks for reading - I hope you'll continue following along with my blog posts as I bring valuable information and insight about the home inspection process.
 Call, text, or email at any time with questions or to schedule your home inspection!
 Don't want to miss future blog posts?
 Click here and subscribe at the bottom of the page!